Screenings to detect cancer early and personalized treatment plans for after a diagnosis

 Screening mammography is the type of mammogram that uses a low-dose X-ray of your breasts to check for cancer when you have no symptoms.
 Diagnostic mammography is done for women who have had a “call back” from a screening mammography or who have a clinical breast symptom, such as a lump.
-There are different clinical recommendations about when is the best time to start getting mammograms, but we suggest women begin getting yearly mammograms after age 40.
+There are different clinical recommendations about when is the best time to start getting screening mammograms, but we suggest women begin getting yearly mammograms after age 40.

 There are two types of Mammograms: 2D Mammography takes two images of each breast from different angles, and 3D Mammography (or Tomosynthesis) is a newer type of mammography that takes multiple images of each breast.